in2code-de/in2publish_core/Documentation/Installation/Configuration/LocalConfiguration.md

 # Database access
 database:
   # Set your production systems database credentials here.
 If you use port forwarding to
-  # the server where the database is
-  # installed, the host is localhost and the port is your forwarded port.
+  # the server where the database is installed, the host is 127.0.0.1 and the port is your forwarded port.
   foreign:
     # name of the foreign database
     name: 'database_123'